 - Chorizo: It is a cured Spanish sausage made from pork and flavored with black pepper, garlic, and smoked paprika.
 It can be stored in the freezer for five days, in an airtight container.

 - Pancetta: The Italian bacon is made from pork belly.
 It is dry-cured with salt and condiments and aged for three months.
-It should be stored in the fridge and used within four days after the package is opened.
+It should be stored in the fridge and consumed within four days after the package is opened.

 - Ham off the bone: Dry-cured with salt mixture, the pork leg is then smoked and left to air-dry and mature.

 - Pepperoni: It is a spicy, cured sausage made from beef or pork or a mixture of both.
 It is flavored with spices and pepper.
-It can be stored by wrapping in plastic and can stay fresh for two weeks when refrigerated.
+It can be stored by wrapping in plastic and can stay fresh for up to two weeks when refrigerated.

 - Mortadella: The sausage is made by combining pork fat, minced pork, peppercorns, pistachios or olives.
 You can store it in an airtight container and refrigerate for two days.